AIO1/ECSPrimengTable/README.md

   ]
 }
 ```
-This tells the **ECS PrimeNG Table** package to use your custom services for handling HTTP requests and notifications.
+This tells the **ECS PrimeNG table** package to use your custom services for handling HTTP requests and notifications.

 ---
 ## 4 Functional overview
-The goal of this section is to provide a **user-level overview** of all the features included in the **ECS PrimeNG Table**.
+The goal of this section is to provide a **user-level overview** of all the features included in the **ECS PrimeNG table**.
 It allows you to quickly understand what the table can offer and how these functionalities can be utilized in your projects.
 This section provides a clear, at a glance view of everything available without diving into code.